-NRAR uses satellite imagery to monitor water take and usage across NSW.
-This enables screening across very large areas and hundreds to thousands of properties at a time to identify any anomalies.
+We use publicly available satellite imagery to monitor water take and usage across NSW.
+This enables remote screening across large areas to capture a near complete picture of water use across the state and helps to identify any anomalies.

-NRAR uses Nearmap images to map in detail and identify, for example:
+NRAR uses these images to map in detail and identify:

 - dams likely to be larger than harvestable rights allow